Do you ever make exceptions to the ratings minimum? Will you hold a spot for my child until he or she qualifies?

 The whole camp is in the same dorm, and we are the only people housed in that dorm for the week.

 Counselors sleep on every hall with the campers.
 The dorm floors are split up by age- Pawns Hall is the 10-11 year olds, Bishops Hall is 11-12, Knights Hall is usually mixed ages (usually sibling pairs), Rooks Hall is 13-14, and Kings are 15 and up.
 Adult campers are in a separate wing of the dorm, and all girls regardless of age are on Queens Hall because there just aren't that many of them.
 Each camper isn't more than 3-4 doors away from a counselor.

 Raoul Hall also has a wing of suite style rooms with private or semi-private bathrooms.
 These rooms can be reserved by adult campers for an extra fee.
 (Adults only because these halls are not supervised by counselors.
 Children whose parents are also campers may stay in the same suite with their parent.)
 See the registration page for more information on the suites.

-Here is a link to the floor plans and some pictures of Raoul Hall, the dorm used in 2015, 2016, 2017, and also the one reserved for 2018: https://housing.emory.edu/loc/fye/raoul.html (note- although the Emory site shows pictures of loft style beds, for our camp all the beds in the dorm are brought down to standard bed height.)
+Here is a link to the floor plans and some pictures of Raoul Hall, the dorm used since 2015: https://housing.emory.edu/loc/fye/raoul.html (note- although the Emory site shows pictures of loft style beds, for our camp all the beds in the dorm are brought down to standard bed height for safety.)